cognitom/fafgag/README.md

 toObservable(ag, 5).subscribe(console.log) // output: 26 (one sec later) 36
 ```

+**Note**: only when it get subscribed, it will run.
+This laziness is the basic behavior of Observables.

 ## Native / Zen

 If you prefer Babel's polyfill, import `fafgag` like this: